metosin/malli/README.md

 ;; => true
 ```

+Malli optimizes parsing local registries to maximally share their results.
-Due to local registries using dynamic scope,
+Since local registries use dynamic scope,
-a naive implementation would parse registry entries lazily at use-sites.
+a naive implementation of Malli references would parse registry entries lazily at use-sites,
-Since this would lead performance issues from redundant parsing of Schemas,
+causing performance issues from redundant parsing of Schemas.
 Malli instead detects when the dynamic scope is identical and
 reuses already-parsed Schemas.
-Note that this optimization currently only shares results amongst the transitive children
-of a schema, not between different top-level schemas.

 For example, the three `::list-of` references share an identical Schema
 since their dynamic scopes are identical,
 parsing `::list-of` and `::element` only once.